Here is our FAQ, split into three main sections:

 Do I need to change the timing chain or tensioner?

 Our advice used to be “no” but as the age of used engines has increased with time (even the youngest units are now ten years old) then we now recommend you change the timing chain tensioner and inspect the timing chain (they can stretch over time).
-We can supply new Genuine Honda parts as required and include them as part of our Engine Preparation upgrade.
+We can supply new Genuine Honda and aftermarket parts as required.

 Will I need to remove the front clamshell?